breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

 ##### Managed Thread Factories, Managed Executor Service and Scheduled Executor Services

-As we can see with ContextService, we can do the same for the other categories of the resources.
+As we saw with ContextService, we can do the same for the other categories of the resources.
 Open the option you need from the console and create the resource.
 The recommendation is to use a name corresponding to the resource to easily identify:

 ![Other options expanded](img/otherOptionsExpanded.png)